Tichael/GoodSwipe/README.md

 # GoodSwipe
-Implementation of touchpad and touchscreen gesture to go back and forward, with feedback, inspired by the same built in function on Google Chrome.
+This extension add touchscreen and touchpad (and mouse) gesture on horizontal scroll to go back and forward in navigation history.
+It also adds on screen feedback for the gesture, like you can see on Google Chrome (which greatly inspired this extension).